 what is the term for someone who curses themself while drowning?

 i remembered recently that becca was the first woman i slept with. this was a stunning realization. it felt like an important thing i had somehow never marked as important. maybe it flew under the radar because the sex we had never felt like sex, really, but more like an extension of kinship.

-the realization occurred when someone asked me, flat out, if she was my first female lover. the question revealed its answer like a heat source on invisible ink. i remembered it all. the fast-moving moments of confusion, the desire to please, the familiar and strange anatomy, her sounds, my sounds, everything else.
+the realization occurred when someone asked me, flat out, if she was my first woman lover. the question revealed its answer like a heat source on invisible ink. i remembered it all. the fast-moving moments of confusion, the desire to please, the familiar and strange anatomy, her sounds, my sounds, everything else.

 what do we do with the memory of the body of a lover who’s gone?

 for over a year now, i’ve attended a weekly grief group. the group members know that my relationship with becca extended beyond friendship, but for a long time i hardly spoke about our physical intimacy. i believed that if i experienced queerphobia in that vulnerable space, it could puncture me. a few weeks ago, i got up the nerve to voice this fear and was met with reassurance. “don’t worry, i’m not a homophobe,” one group member said. “me neither,” said another. i felt relief. then i noticed the part of me that didn’t believe them.

 another becca memory: we’re wrestling in my bed for hours.

 just wrestling in the dark, eyes glowing, locked at the mouth.

 i don’t know why certain moments of physical contact imprint so deeply. each recollection makes my shoulders and throat shine a sanguine red.